UW-GDA/gda_course_2020/README.md

 https://dshean.github.io

 ## Overview
-This course explores advanced geospatial data processing, analysis/interpretation, and visualization techniques using Python, shell scripting, and open-source tools/libraries (GDAL, NumPy, Pandas and derivatives like geopandas and xarray).
+This course explores advanced geospatial data processing, analysis/interpretation, and visualization techniques using Python, shell scripting, and open-source tools/libraries (GDAL, NumPy, Pandas and related tools like GeoPandas and xarray).
 We will explore fundamental concepts and real-world data science applications involving large geospatial datasets.

 Data Engineering and Data Science
 Learn how to answer real-world GIS questions programatically using latest tools, but also how to ask the right questions